 Similarly, employers may use the CPI as a benchmark for determining annual cost-of-living adjustments.

-So what, then, do we mean by prevailing wage?
+What, then, do we mean by prevailing wage?

 Specifically, the federal Davis-Bacon Act of 1931 mandates that all laborers, contractors and subcontractors be paid a prevailing wage for any public works projects over $2,000.
 This typically applies to workers in construction, building and building services, such as gardeners, security guards and janitors.
 Furthermore, individual states may dictate the types of employees covered, such as part-time, temporary or seasonal employees, as well as independent contractors.